dylan-lang/dylan-tool/README.md

 * Deps of the form "pkg/*" should just be "pkg", meaning the latest version.

-* Auto-create the workspace file from list of package names.
-For example, "dylan-tool new pkg1 pkg2".

 * Auto-download the catalog from github rather than expecting it to be local.